Marco Pantani: 1998: Giro and Tour wins

 In the Tour de France, Pantani started the race by finishing 181st of 189 riders in the opening prologue, and losing over four minutes in the first individual time trial to 1997 Tour de France winner Jan Ullrich.
 Pantani pulled back these early time losses to Ullrich, first in the Pyrenees by taking 23 seconds off Ullrich in the stage to Luchon and winning the stage to Plateau de Beille, where he took an additional minute and forty seconds from Ullrich.
 Although he was still three minutes behind Ullrich after the Pyrenees, he defeated him by almost nine minutes in the first mountain stage in the Alps, from Grenoble to Les Deux Alpes, via the Col de la Croix de Fer and Col du Galibier.
 Pantani launched an attack on the ascent of Galibier, forty-eight kilometers from the finish.
 He stopped to put on a rain jacket at the summit to win on the final ascent to Deux Alpes.
 Pantani turned his three-minute deficit on Ullrich into a six-minute advantage that he maintained in the following stages to win the Tour de France ahead of Jan Ullrich and Bobby Julich.
 Pantani became the first Italian since Felice Gimondi in 1965 to win the Tour and the seventh rider in history to achieve the Giro-Tour double, a feat which no one had achieved since Miguel Induráin succeeded in 1993.
-As of 2021, he is the last rider to win the Giro and the Tour in the same year.
+Until Tadej Pogacar in 2024, Pantani was the last person to win the Giro-Tour double in the same year.
 Following his success in the Tour, he stated that he may have won the cleanest Tour because of the fear of police following the Festina affair.
 Although he had just ended what would be his most successful season and he had always dreamed about winning the yellow jersey, he later stated that he felt more alone than ever.
 French cycling magazine Vélo Magazine awarded him the Vélo d'Or as the best rider of 1998.